 - Put up a cork/bulletin board for the kids to hang ribbons and medals from field days, school spirit events and competitions.

 - One of the highlights of the field day is a team event called It's A Knockout, based on the theme of the TV series of the same name.

 - There will be the usual field day events such as bottle stall, wheel of fortune, goldfish, throw the dice, book stall etc. etc.

-1 [in singular] An opportunity for action or success, especially at the expense of others: the newspapers had a field day as the case came to court
+3 [in singular] An opportunity for action, success, or excitement, especially at the expense of others: shoplifters are having a field day in the store

 More example sentences